BAIGAOa/ink-trc/README.md

 #### Finer-grained partitioning

-There is also competition between levels, so we also have a **focus system** Each level has a focus layer, and only the activated focus is eligible to perform its own operation **See the API documentation for details.**
+Within the same level, identical keys are also in competition.
+To address this, we have a complete **focus system**.
+Each level maintains a set of focus targets, and only one focus is active at any given time within a level.
+Each focus target has its own bound keyboard operations.
+Only the activated focus target is eligible to execute them during event dispatching in **useInput**.

+**For more details, please refer to the API documentation.**

 ### Module-Level Functions